Idiopathic intracranial hypertension (IIH)

 Weight loss

-The most important and successful treatment for IIH is weight loss.
-Research has shown that weight loss in IIH leads to a reduction in the pressure and reduces symptoms such as headaches and visual changes.
-The amount of weight you need to lose to stop symptoms is not yet known, but research suggests that a target of 15% weight loss can help to resolve papilloedema linked with IIH and preserve eyesight.
+The amount of weight you need to lose to stop symptoms is not yet known.
+Research suggests that a target of 15% weight loss can help to resolve papilloedema linked with IIH and preserve eyesight.
 Your doctor will discuss your target weight loss with you in clinic.

-If you lose enough weight your symptoms may improve and you will not need to take medication.
+If you lose enough weight, your symptoms may improve and you will not need to take medication.
 However, if you put the weight on again IIH can return.

 Medication